Harmxn02/RedirectYouTubeShortsUI-Extension/README.md

 1. Clone/download repo
 2. Go to `chrome://extensions` or `edge://extensions`
 3. Enable Developer mode
-4. Load unpacked & select folder
+4. Press `Load unpacked` and then select the cloned/downloaded folder

 ## 📝 Permissions